 I was IN my neighborhood Lowe’s with my list of lumber and other supplies I needed and filling up my giant dolly cart thing with lumber when I started thinking, “I wonder how big the prefab shelving units are?”.
 I mean, come on, of course I can build the shelves myself, but then they’re permanent.
 I can’t really change my mind on placement, or size, or anything.

 I went to the shelving area to satisfy my curiosity and came across this baby.
 The edsal 72-in H x 48-in W x 24-in D 5-Tier Steel Freestanding Shelving Unit (Lowe’s Item Number 101933).
 There were plenty of choices but these were the dimensions I wanted and the price I wanted.

 Hmmm.
 Four of these and the dimensions of the units next to each other would be about the same dimension as the plans I drew up.
-A little more expensive than the materials to make my own, but my build time would probably be cut in more than half—no sawing, no nailing, no measuring, no thinking—and time is money, so there’s that.
+A little more expensive than the materials to make my own, but my build time would probably be reduced—no sawing, no nailing, no measuring, no thinking—and time is money, so there’s that.

 Next thing you know I’m MuscleRack-ing four of these units down to my basement.
 You should be warned that they are very heavy.
 Also, I’m very strong.

 This is the part of the post where I built the shelves so quickly that I forgot to take photos.
 Plus they basically click together so there’s not much to show.
 Pretend I put an uncooked pie in the top part of the oven and removed the cooked pie from the bottom part of the oven, except no pie (sorry), but lots of shelving units.

 A couple of tips for the build step.

 - Use a rubber mallet to tap the pieces together.
 It’ll save your hands.

 - MAYBE wear gloves.
 Some pieces could be accused of being sharp.